rascol/Raspberry-Pi-PPS-Client/README.md

  * avgCorrection - the time corrections (in microseconds) averaged over the previous minute.
  * clamp - the hard limit (in microsecs) applied to the raw time error to convert it to a time correction.

-Every sixth line, interrupt delay parameters are also shown.
-About every 17 minutes, an SNTP time query will be made and the results of that will be shown, but will have no effect unless a time update is required.
+About every sixth line, interrupt delay parameters are also shown.
+The interval will larger when PPS-Client discards a PPS interrupt delayed more than 3 microseconds.

 To stop the display type ctrl-c.